Building record MLI96548 - The Nunnery, Sixhills

 Full Description

-As part of this project, dendrochronological analysis of a group of 20 timbers used as first floor joists in the farmhouse was conducted.
+As part of the previous project, dendrochronological analysis of a group of 20 timbers used as first floor joists in the farmhouse was conducted.
 The timbers were found to date to the mid-12th century and to have been cut from the heartwood of mature, straight-grown trees.
 The carefully prepared faces suggest that the timbers were intended to be seen, almost certainly in a high-status building.
-Their exact original use is, however, uncertain. {5}
+Their exact original use is, however, uncertain. {6}

-X-Ray Fluorescence (XRF) analysis was also undertaken on the reused joists, to determine whether they were as suggested originally cut as sarking boards used in the roof of the Priory building.
-The analysis found no evidence to support this hypothesis. {6}
+Also as part of the previous project, X-Ray Fluorescence (XRF) analysis was also undertaken on the reused joists, to determine whether they were (as previously suggested) originally cut as sarking boards used in the roof of the Priory building.
+The analysis found no evidence to support this hypothesis. {7}

 - <1> SLI7352 Index: Department of the Environment.
 1985.
 List of Buildings of Special Architectural or Historic Interest.
 3/31.

-- <4> SLI18166 Article in Serial: Naomi Field, Ken Hollamby, Jenne Pape and David Stocker.
-1987.
-'Dissolution and Reconstruction: Lincoln Lane Farmhouse, Sixhills, Lincolnshire, The Afterlife of Sixhills Priory and Its People' in Lincolnshire History and Archaeology. vol.52, pp.11-58.
+- <5> SLI18166 Article in Serial: Naomi Field, Ken Hollamby, Jenne Pape and David Stocker.
+2022.
+'Dissolution and Reconstruction: Lincoln Lane Farmhouse, Sixhills, Lincolnshire, The Afterlife of Sixhills Priory and Its People' in Lincolnshire History and Archaeology. vol.52, pp.11-57.

 Map